 a.
 Non-Recording Rain Gauge

-Non-recording type rain gauge is the simple form of rain gauge that essentially collects the rainfall but does not record the quantity of the collected rainfall.
+Non-recording type rain gauge is a simple form of rain gauge that essentially collects the rainfall but does not record the quantity of the collected rainfall.

-The rim of the circular collector must be set at a horizontal plane at a height of about 30.5cm above the ground level.
+The rim of the circular collector must be set at a horizontal plane at a height of about 30.5cm above ground level.